amnn/typed-geomlab-report/report.md

 Nominally, the two types are isomorphic, but converting between them comes at a runtime cost, must be done explicitly, and is purely boilerplate: only the tags move!
 But, this problem is rare in \textit{Haskell} programs.
 Having named types ensures that one of the isomorphic representations is chosen when a type is defined.
 What we cannot do is define (total) functions on part of a named type, which we have seen is useful at times.

 Wouter Swierstra makes impressive use of \textit{Haskell's} type class machinery to model unions and subsumption\ \cite{swierstra2008data}.
-Unfortunately, the resulting framework, while compositional, was not amenable to type inference, and required the creation of ``smart constructors'' --- functions that were aware of a subsumption type class --- as well as a data declaration for every non-composite type.
+Unfortunately, the resulting framework, while compositional, was not amenable to type inference and required the creation of ``smart constructors'' --- functions that were aware of a subsumption type class --- as well as a data declaration for every non-composite type.
 This paper stands as a testament to the expressiveness of \textit{Haskell's} type system, and introduces many useful techniques for writing modular \textit{Haskell} programs, but its examples take these ideas to an impractical extreme.

 As early as 1985, Mishra and Reddy explored type inference in the absence of annotations in their Declaration--Free type system\ \cite{mishra1985declaration} (henceforth MR).
-Their language --- a typed $\lambda$ calculus with \textit{let} bindings, \textit{case} expressions, and data built from tagged arbitrary length tuples --- bears a resemblance to our desugaring of \textit{GeomLab}, and we may draw several comparisons between their techniques and ours.
+Their language --- a typed $\lambda$ calculus with \textit{let} bindings, \textit{case} expressions, and data built from tagged arbitrary length tuples --- bears a resemblance to our desugaring of \textit{GeomLab} and we may draw several comparisons between their techniques and ours.

 \begin{para}
   Most notably, both systems rely on \textit{discriminative types} (Definition\ \ref{def:discrim}), although, MR is less encumbered by the restriction: